Master of Occupational Therapy Practice

 Applicants with English as a second or other language who have not completed at least three years of secondary schooling in New Zealand will be required to meet IELTS requirements (see above).

-The Master of Occupational Therapy Practice is a full-time programme, with courses from the end of January to the beginning of December.
+The Master of Occupational Therapy Practice is a full-time programme that starts mid-year.
+Your semesters will run from early July to early December and late January to late June.
 You’re expected to be available 8am to 5pm, Monday to Friday, and should expect to study for an average of 40 hours per week.
 Timetabled classes are approximately 12 to 15 hours per week.

 As part of this programme you’ll complete over 1,000 fieldwork hours, including 250 in your first year and 790 in your second one.
-Clinical experiences and placements will progress from one day a week to 5 days a week.
+Fieldwork placements may be 1 to 5 days a week, with full-time placements requiring a 40-hour week.
 The programme uses a blended approach with face-to-face and online learning, including block teaching for some courses.
 Most courses are taught at the AUT North Campus but your fieldwork experiences (Practicum I, II, III) could take place throughout Auckland or in regions outside of Auckland.

 Year 1